Commands

 processing any events.

-Setting the user IDs.
 There are three levels for user identification.
 Typically, the user is a company's internal ID.
-In contrast, the device ID can be treated as a value stored in a cookie for a more extended period, and the session can be used for temporary identification.
+The device ID can be treated as a value stored in a cookie for a more extended period, and the session can be used for temporary identification.

 elb('walker user', {